tychonievich/graphics/md/text/obj.md

 Number in OBJ are stored in any format most programming languages can handle, such as `-2`, `3.45`, or `7.8849e-05`.
-In Javascript, these can be parsed using the built-in `Number` function.
+In JavaScript, these can be parsed using the built-in `Number` function.

 ## Line types